munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

-From within a method, you can use `super.` followed by a name to call any method
-on the superclass, ignoring your own overriding ones.

 That's about it.
 I tried to keep it minimal.
 The structure of the book did force
 one compromise.
 Lox is not a *pure* object-oriented language.
 In a true OOP
 language every object is an instance of a class, even primitive types like
 numbers and Booleans.

-Because we don't implement classes until later in the book, that would have been
+Because we don't implement classes until well after we start working with the
-hard.
-So values of primitive types aren't real objects in the sense of being
+built-in types, that would have been hard.
+So values of primitive types aren't
-instances of classes.
-They don't have methods or properties.
-If I were trying to
+real objects in the sense of being instances of classes.
+They don't have methods
-make Lox a real language for real users, I would fix that.
+or properties.
+If I were trying to make Lox a real language for real users, I
+would fix that.

 ## The Standard Library

 We're almost done.
-We've covered the language and all that's left is the "core"
+That's the whole language, so all that's left is the "core"
 or "standard" library -- the set of functionality that is implemented directly
-in the interpreter and that all user-defined code is implemented in terms of.
+in the interpreter and that all user-defined behavior is built on top of.

 This is the saddest part of Lox.
 Its standard library goes beyond minimalism and
 veers close to outright nihilism.
 For the sample code in the book, we only need